Bourkekev/ms4-power-fitness-gym/README.md

  - Make it so only users with an active membership can post messages on the community board.
  - Count the number of items in the shopping bag and display small number on the bag icon.
  - Use slugs instead of ids in news posts urls.
+ - Generate thumbnail images for use in shopping bag to prevent loading full size images.
  - Have an option for adding another Product image size for mobile, or finding a solution for auto creating additional image sizes and saving in the database model for use in a view or template.
  - Have an option when users cancel a membership, to get a refund or wait until the end of the billing period before their access gets cancelled.
+ - Create a better way of ordering best seller marked products.
+ - Put the items ordered into the email the user receives.

 [Back to Table of Contents](#table-of-contents)